jakub-zwolakowski/scvs/TrustInSoft.md

 Result = **OUT OF SCOPE**

-TrustInSoft does not handle signals.

 ### asyncsig_e02

 Result = **OUT OF SCOPE**

-TrustInSoft does not handle signals.

 ### asyncsig_e03

 Result = **OUT OF SCOPE**

-TrustInSoft does not handle signals.

 ## boolasgn